On This Page

 Digital Document Conversion

-Segmenting scanned documents for conversion to digital formats.
+Segmenting scanned documents for conversion to digital formats enables accurate reconstruction of document structure and content recovery from low-quality sources.

 Document Reflow

-Enabling content adaptation for different screen sizes and formats.
+Enabling content adaptation for different screen sizes and formats by understanding logical document structure rather than physical layout.

 Content Extraction